computer-lab/computerlab.io/source/_posts/art-data-landscape.md

 [$67b](https://www.ubs.com/global/en/our-firm/art/collecting/art-market-survey.html#artmarketreport2019)
 on fine art in 2019.
 Arts data is a marginal use case for data software, and in many ways arts *data* is peripheral to art and the art world.
-So why look into arts data, rather than simply going to a museum, or spending your time building scalable time-series databases optimized for wind farm installations?
+So why look into arts data, rather than simply going to a museum, or spending your time building scalable time-series databases for wind farms or something?

+I think that fine arts data has a good balance of being pretty *interesting* and *relatable* while being relatively *non-toxic* and also arguably *commercially relevant* while not prohibitively *proprietary*.
+One might call it *charismatic data*.
+Examples of *uncharismatic data* include data like electronic health records (very toxic: if you leak it, you have to report it in the paper), high frequency financial data (expensive), large hadron collider data (unrelatable), and online advertising data (boring).

+I read somewhere that one of the reasons people like studying art is that it's basically illustrated history, or like history as told by quirked-up aesthetes as opposed to history as told by economists and military experts.
+The history of surplus.
+And contemporary art is also a sort of map of surplus, a "topology of particular places" as Boris Groys.

-If this landscape dissuades one burnt out tech emigree from thinking that the art world is desperately in need of a data savior, my work will not be in vain.
+I think for all the reasons above, the art data landscape is pretty crowded with projects started by entrepreneurs who wanted a nice lifestyle business, or academics looking for a suitable data set to try out their new ML system.
+I think there might also be a bit a of a "tech savior" dynamic going on, where someone from tech, academia, or finance feels like they can bring the light of data-driven decision making to the benighted art world.
+If this landscape dissuades one burnt out tech emigree from thinking that the art world is desperately in need of a data savior, my work will not have been in vain.